bridgetdavis/bridgetdavis.github.io/_posts/2014-3-3-Homepage.md

 Lead account team of five to devised communications strategies for Hillary for America account.

-- Designed communications campaigns for HFA in battle ground states that could decide the presidential race
+- Designed communications campaigns for HFA in battle ground states that could decide the presidential election
 - Wrote high-impact communications for direct mail
 - Managing multi-million dollar campaigns in battle ground states